 However, if you are travelling internationally, direct flights are available from Australia, USA, Canada, Singapore, Korea, Malaysia and Japan.
 It would be advisable to book your tickets well in advance, especially if you are travelling in the peak season.
 New Zealand is bustling with activities all year long, resulting in busy airports.
 Flight time from the capital takes approximately 16 hours and 55 minutes.
 However, quite a few airlines take as long as 38 hours depending on the transit destination and waiting period.

-One can choose between any of the following airlines - Jet Airways, Emirates, Cathay Pacific, Air India, Air Asia, Thai Airways, Singapore Airlines and Malaysia Airlines.
+One can choose between any of the following airlines - Singapore Airlines, Air New Zealand, Emirates, Cathay Pacific, Air India, Air Asia, Thai Airways, and Malaysia Airlines.

 Auckland International Airport is the busiest airport in New Zealand, located 32 km from the city centre.
 With over 21 million passengers, this is known to be the largest airport in New Zealand.
 From duty-free stores, restaurants, bars, cafes, ATM’s and currency exchange services, one can find just about anything under the sun.
 Upon arrival, individuals can avail of the bus, taxi or hotel shuttle or train services to reach their required destination.